processing/p5.js-web-editor/developer_docs/installation.md

 11. Install the [React Developer Tools](https://chrome.google.com/webstore/detail/react-developer-tools/fmkadmapgofadopljbjfkapdkoienihi?hl=en)
 12. Open and close the Redux DevTools using `ctrl+h`, and move them with `ctrl+w`

-NOTE- Windows user should use `copy` in place of `cp` during above installation.
+NOTE- Windows users should use `copy` instead of `cp` during installation.

 ## Docker Installation